-Sharon joined AJ Park in July 2016.
-Practising in all areas of patent law for mechanical and manufacturing technologies, Sharon conducts patent searches, assists with the prosecution of patent applications, helps draft patent specifications, and advises on patentability and freedom to operate.
+Sharon joined AJ Park in 2016.
+Practising in all areas of patent law for mechanical and manufacturing technologies, Sharon’s main areas of expertise include drafting patent specifications and prosecuting patent applications.
+She also advises on patentability and freedom to operate.

-Sharon has completed conjoint honours degrees at the University of Auckland—a law degree and an engineering degree specialising in biomedical engineering.
+Sharon completed conjoint engineering and law honours degrees at the University of Auckland.
 An interest in these areas naturally led her to intellectual property law, a profession that bridges these fields.

-It’s inspiring to interact with people with a wealth of knowledge in their respective areas, and to be among the first to come into contact with new inventions and technology.
+It’s inspiring to work with creators from different fields, and to be among the first to encounter new inventions and technology.
 What’s really fulfilling is the opportunity to be part of a process that brings ideas to life.

-‘I’ve always been fascinated by people’s ability to identify a problem that needs solving and then devise an effective solution.
-I wanted to work directly with clients who create game-changing, innovative products and services.
-Understanding the law allows me to help protect those ideas legally from exploitation.’
+I enjoy working with clients who create game-changing, innovative products and services.
+Understanding the law allows me to help protect those ideas from exploitation and create value for businesses.

-When not at the office, Sharon likes to stay active with kickboxing, swimming and trail walking.
-Another way she likes to relax is cooking and trying out new recipes.
+When not at the office, Sharon likes to stay active playing indoor netball, swimming and hiking.

 - BE (Hons) (Biomedical), University of Auckland

 - LLB (Hons), University of Auckland

 - Master of Intellectual Property, University of Technology Sydney